joagre/ratatoskr/ideas/r.md

 ### String Literal

-A string literal is represented as an immutable UTF-8 encoded sequence of Unicode characters enclosed within double quotation marks.
-Escape sequences has meaning in double quoted strings.
-Raw strings are also enclosed within double quotation marks but are prefixed with the letter `r`.
-Escape sequences have no meaning in raw strings and all characters are parsed verbatim.
+A string literal is represented as an immutable UTF-8 encoded sequence of Unicode characters, enclosed within double quotation marks.
+Escape sequences are interpreted in these double quoted strings.
+Additionally, raw strings, which are also enclosed within double quotation marks but prefixed with the letter `r`.
+In raw strings, escape sequences have no meaning, and all characters are parsed verbatim.

 ```
 ?a = "fooω",